KauanR/simulation-table/README.md

 https://kauanr.github.io/queue-theory/

 ## About
-Web application that simulates the queue theory and its table.
+Web application that build up the simulation table.
 Made as a partial requirement to obtain a Bachelor's degree in the discipline of 'Simulação - URI'.
 <br>
 The technologies used in the development were:
 * [React](https://reactjs.org/)